White Nissan sedan parked on asphalt, facing forward with a chrome grille and headlights visible.

 Sticker prices, before fees and rebates:

-• BYD Dolphin — from approximately $39,900 CAD
+• BYD Dolphin, from approximately $39,900 CAD

-• BYD Atto 3 — from approximately $44,900 CAD
+• BYD Atto 3, from approximately $44,900 CAD

-• BYD Seal — from approximately $49,900 CAD (Premium trim closer to $54,900)
+• BYD Seal, from approximately $49,900 CAD (Premium trim closer to $54,900)

 Those are MSRP.
 The real out-the-door number includes destination ($1,895–$2,295 depending on province), PDI ($595–$895), provincial sales tax, and dealer fees that range from honest to inventive.
 Budget another $2,000–$3,500 on top of sticker.
-In Ontario, a Seal Premium at $54,900 walks out closer to $63,500 after HST and fees — that number matters because it's above the federal iZEV $55,000 threshold and disqualifies the rebate on that trim.
+In Ontario, a Seal Premium at $54,900 walks out closer to $63,500 after HST and fees.
+The federal rebate doesn't soften that the way it would for a Korean or Japanese rival, because no BYD qualifies for it (more on that below).

-Lease rates from BYD Canada launched at 4.99% on 48-month terms for the Atto 3 as of April, with residuals quoted around 52% — competitive but not aggressive.
+Lease rates from BYD Canada launched at 4.99% on 48-month terms for the Atto 3 as of April, with residuals quoted around 52%, competitive but not aggressive.
 Compare that against a Hyundai Ioniq 5 lease and BYD comes out roughly even on monthly payment, with the trade-off being a thinner service network for the BYD side.
 For Ioniq 5 cross-shoppers, the long-term reliability and ownership picture on the Hyundai side is the other half of that decision.

 Cash buyers have more leverage than lease buyers right now.
 Canadian dealer allocation is constrained, so cash-and-carry deals occasionally get a $500–$1,000 trim adjustment, especially on units that have been on the lot more than 45 days.
 Ask.

-If affordability is the priority, the returning Chevy Bolt's confirmed Canadian spec is the natural cross-shop — it's the other under-$40K play.
+If affordability is the priority, the returning Chevy Bolt's confirmed Canadian spec is the natural cross-shop, it's the other under-$40K play.

-We may earn a commission at no extra cost to you.
+As an Amazon Associate, ThinkEV earns a small commission from qualifying purchases — at no extra cost to you.

 A black car steering wheel with a silver Jaguar logo is centered, with a red leather dashboard panel on the right.